xnkit69/xnkit69/README.md

 ```

-"If You Put Your Mind To It, You Can Accomplish Anything" - George McFly (Back to the Future)
+"If You Put Your Mind To It, You Can Accomplish Anything" - Ankit Kumar (Back to the Future)

 <!--
 **xnkit69/xnkit69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.